 I’m looking forward to using my Monzo card abroad again soon.
 Keep an eye out too, as they’re just about to launch their own current accounts… Perhaps that will be another game changer in banking.

 How do you spend abroad?
 Do you like to carry cash, or use your bank card?
 Would you like to try Monzo?

-Please note, I receive a small affiliate fee if you sign up using my link.
-However, this is an impartial review, all opinions are my own and I would genuinely recommend the card.
+This is an impartial review – all opinions are my own and I would genuinely recommend the card.